chrislloyd/brains/README.md

       ]
     }

 The `x` and `y` are your position on the board and `dir` is the direction where you are looking.
-You health is always out of 100.
+Your health is always out of 100.
 Energy is also out of 100.

 Your health goes down when you are attacked by a Zombie.
 They do 2 damage with each attack.
 I'll explain energy later.